-Your relative can participate in the trial if he/she is 18 years or older and hospitalised with COVID-19 requiring high-flow oxygen therapy or mechanical ventilation.
+You can participate in the trial if you are 18 years or older and hospitalised with COVID-19 requiring high flow oxygen therapy or mechanical ventilation.
 Who CANNOT participate?

-Your relative cannot participate, if he/she:
+You cannot participate, if you:

-- already receives higher doses (>6 mg dexamethasone or equivalents) of corticosteroids for other diseases than COVID-19

-- has received corticosteroid for COVID-19 for 5 days or more

-- has a severe fungal infection

-- has active tuberculosis

-- is allergic to dexamethasone

-Women younger than 60 years of age must have a negative pregnancy test before participation in the trial.

-Discontinuation of trial medications

-You may at any time during the trial withdraw your proxy consent without providing a reason for this.
-This will not affect the current or future care of your relative.
+- already receives higher doses (>6 mg dexamethasone or equivalents) of corticosteroids for other diseases than COVID-19 - have received corticosteroid for COVID-19 for 5 days or more - have severe fungal infection - have active tuberculosis - are allergic to dexamethasone Women younger than 60 years of age must have a negative pregnancy test before participation in the trial.
+Discontinuation of trial medications You may at any time during the trial withdraw your consent without providing a reason for this.
+This will not affect your current or future care.
 The doctors may also choose to discontinue the trial medication.
 In this case, you will be notified and provided a reason for the discontinuation.

-Disadvantages

-The trial does not cause any disadvantages for your relative.

-Adverse reactions, risks and complications

-Dexamethasone is a frequently used and well-known drug.
+Disadvantages The trial does not cause any disadvantages for you.
+Adverse reactions, risks and complications Dexamethasone is a frequently used and well-known drug.
 The most common adverse reactions are transitory adrenal insufficiency, Cushing's syndrome, manifestation of latent diabetes mellitus, muscle atrophy and/or osteoporosis.

 Serious side effects are uncommon.
 They include allergic reactions (very uncommon and usually not serious), severe infections (uncommon, but serious) and bleeding from the gastrointestinal tract (uncommon and usually not serious).
 There may be other risks from trial participation, which we do not know of yet.
 If we suspect any adverse effects, which we haven't already told you about, we will inform you immediately.

-Confidentiality

-All information will be treated confidentially, and the trial results will be reported with full anonymity for your relative.
-The Medicines Agency, the Good Clinical Practice unit, the Sponsor and the site investigator have access to your relative's hospital files to ensure that the trial is conducted as agreed upon.
+Confidentiality All information will be treated confidentially, and the trial results will be reported with full anonymity for you.
+The Medicines Agency, the Good Clinical Practice unit, the Sponsor and the site investigator have access to your hospital files to ensure that the trial is conducted as agreed upon.
 These persons are subject to professional secrecy.

-Funding of the trial

-Initiator and sponsor of the trial is Professor Anders Perner at Rigshospitalet in Copenhagen and doctors from several intensive care units and medical departments in Denmark, Sweden, Switzerland and India.
+Funding of the trial Initiator and sponsor of the trial is Professor Anders Perner at Rigshospitalet in Copenhagen and doctors from several intensive care units and medical departments in Denmark, Sweden, Switzerland and India.
 Together they have obtained private funding from The Novo Nordisk Foundation (5.000.000 DKK).
 The money is being used for data collection and salaries for trial staff.
 None of the investigators have financial affiliation with companies or foundations that could have interests in the outcome of this trial.
 Insurance

-Your relative will be covered by the hospital insurance.
+You are covered by the hospital insurance.

-Access to the trial results

-When the trial is completed (expected June 2021), the results will be published in an international scientific journal.
+Access to the trial results When the trial is completed (expected June 2021), the results will be published in an international scientific journal.
 If you want information about the trial results, including any implications for you, please contact the investigators (contact details provided below).

-Contact

-With this information we hope that you have enough insight into the consequences of trial participation for your relative to make the decision.
+Contact With this information we hope that you have enough insight into the consequences of trial

+Higher vs. Lower Doses of Dexamethasone in Patients with COVID-19 and Severe Hypoxia August 17, 2020, version 1.1

+participation to make the decision.
 Further information about the trial can obtained by contacting the investigators (contact details provided below).

 Yours sincerely

-Anders Perner Professor, senior intensive care specialist Department of Intensive Care, Rigshospitalet Blegdamsvej 9, 2100 København Ø Tel.: 3545 4131 E-mail: anders.perner@regionh.dk [Name of primary investigator] [primary investigator's site] [primary investigator's contact details]
+Anders Perner

+Professor, senior intensive care specialist

+Department of Intensive Care, Rigshospitalet

+Blegdamsvej 9, 2100 København Ø

+Tel.: +45 3545 4131

+E-mail: anders.perner@regionh.dk

+[Name of primary investigator]

+[Primary investigator's site]

+[Primary investigator's contact details]